Clocks in digital circuits

 In embedded systems, MCU clock is seldom distributed to external components; host-generated clock signals might be provided as a part of buses such as SPI or I2C, but they are supplied intermittently, so devices that need to do anything in between the transmissions would need a clock of their own.
 As a practical example, an SPI DRAM chip such as APS1604M-3SQR will have an internal RC oscillator to handle periodic memory refresh.
 The same goes for many ADCs, display modules, and so on.

-Continue to the next MCU-related article: OLED Sokoban fun.
+👉 Continue to the next MCU-related project: OLED Sokoban fun.
 To review the entire series of articles on digital and analog electronics, visit this page.

 Of course, the marketplace of clock sources is a bit of a rabbit hole on its own.